hpb0412/dotfiles/nvim/README.md

 ## Notes

-Sync this configuaration target MacOS there are some notes for you if you want to reuse on other OSs
+Since this configuaration target MacOS there are some notes for you if you want to reuse on other OSs

 - `Options` key (a.k.a `Alt` key on other systems)
   On Mac, with standard international keyboard layout, everytime you use `<Options + number | letter>`